-Questions & Answers - Mold on Cheese
+Questions and Answers – Mold on Cheese

 Question:

-I know you eat mold on blue cheese.
-How safe is it to eat grated cheddar
+I know you can eat mold on blue cheese.
+How safe is it to eat grated cheddar cheese with mold? – Julia Rogers (12/04/01)

 Answers:

-Hard cheese (not cheese where mold is part of the processing) - If the mold is not too much, just cut it off.
-Cut off at least 1 inch around and below the mold spot (keep the knife out of the mold itself so it will not cross-contaminate other parts of the cheese).
+Hard cheese (not cheese where mold is part of the processing) – If the mold is not too much, just cut it off.
+Cut off at least one inch around and below the mold spot (keep the knife out of the mold itself so it will not cross-contaminate other parts of the cheese).
 After trimming off the mold, re-cover the cheese in fresh wrap.
 Mold generally cannot penetrate deep into the product.

 Soft cheese (such as cottage, cream cheese, Neufchatel, chevre, Bel Paese, etc.) - Discard.
 Foods with high moisture content can be contaminated below the surface.
 Shredded, sliced, or crumbled cheese can be contaminated by the cutting instrument.
 Moldy soft cheese can also have bacteria growing along with the mold.